rajanjitenpatel/InCert---A-automation-software./Software Application/README.md

 ## Deploy Back-end Software Application

-1. Dowload and Un-zip project file.
+1. Download and Un-zip project file.
 2. Check README.md file for information.

 > If any assistance is required please feel free to contact.<br>